Call for Presentations

 - Diversity of perspectives – we want to hear from analysts, investigators, managers, clinical staff, and others from different lines of business, geographic areas, and plan sizes.

-Use the “submit here” links to share your idea for NHCAA’s 2024 Programs.
+Use the “submit here” links to share your idea for NHCAA’s 2025 Annual Training Conference and other programs.

 -